Q: What is the cost of filing for bankruptcy relief?

 Nevada is a "no-look" jurisdiction, which means that the court recognizes a basic chapter 13 case will require sixteen (16) hours of legal services.
 Thus, the court in the interest of time and effort approves fees based on up to sixteen (16) hours of work.
 The total fees will depend on a particular attorney's hourly rate.
-The standard hourly rate in the Las Vegas area is $250.00 per hour.
-As such, most attorney fees for a chapter 13 case are $4,000.00, which represents 16 hours of work at the hourly rate of $250.00.
+The standard hourly rate in the Las Vegas area currently exceeds $250.00 per hour.
+As such, typical attorney fees for a chapter 13 case exceed $4,000.00, which represents 16 hours of work at the hourly rate of $250.00.

 aware that some attorneys charge more than the standard hourly rate.

 Also, attorneys routinely charge additional chapter 13 fees, which are

 based upon legal services provided in excess of the basic sixteen (16)

 hours.
 Additional fees, however, must first be approved by the court.

 The attorney must file a fee application with the court for fees in

 excess of the no-look fees.
 The attorney must demonstrate that the

 debtor agreed to pay the attorney for additional work, that the